KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The machine readable zone of a Size TD3 document consists of two lines of 44 characters.
 The value passed to the Validate method should contain both lines of data concatenated together.
-You can specify how the two lines are separated in the concatenated value by setting the LineSeparator property of the algorithm class.
+You can specify how the lines are separated in the concatenated value by setting the LineSeparator property of the algorithm class.
-The three values are None (no line separator is used and the 45h character of the value is the first character of the second line), Crlf (the Windows line separator, carriage return followed by line feed) and Lf (the Unix line separator, line feed is used).
-The default LineSeparator is None.
+The three values are None (no line separator is used and the 45th character of the value is the first character of the second line), Crlf (the Windows line separator, i.e. a carriage return character followed by a line feed character - '\r\n') and Lf (the Unix line separator, i.e a line feed character - '\n').The default LineSeparator is None.

 The ICAO 9303 Document Size TD3 Algorithm will validate the check digits of the four fields (passport number, date of birth, date of expiry and optional personal